 Once you’ve set up an accounts or wallet, you’ll be free to use it for trading on the OpenLedger DEX for a variety of coins.
 Unlike IDEX or EtherDelta, your choices are not limited to ETH and ERC20 tokens.
 You can trade for Bitcoin, altcoins, and even USD/EUR pairs in the form of BITUSD/BITEUR (Bitshare’s fiat-pegged assets).
 Considering it’s built on Bitshare’s platform, Bitshare’s coin (BTS) is the DEX’s native coin.

 Coming in last with a 24/hr volume of $1mln we have Waves.
 Like OpenLedger, Waves’ DEX offers more than just ERC20 tokens and ETH pairs.
 It allows you to trade in USD, EUR, BTC, and WAVES, the Waves platform’s native coin.

 If you hadn’t guessed already, we’ll go ahead and spoil it for you: yes, Waves’ DEX is *shockingly* build on Waves’ platform.
 So you’d need to download Waves’ wallet before you can access the exchange.
-Reason being, the wallet integrates with the exchange, allowing you to trade directly from the wallet without having to deposit onto the exchange itself.
+The reason is, the wallet integrates with the exchange, allowing you to trade directly from the wallet without having to deposit onto the exchange itself.

-Waves sets itself apart from other DEXs with its order matching system.
+Waves set itself apart from other DEXs with its order-matching system.
 Thanks to its novel design, all order matching is handled on a centralized server.
 This allows users the ordering speed of a centralized exchange with the safety of a decentralized one, as all trades are executed on-chain wallet-to-wallet.

 Before we conclude this article, it’s worth mentioning a few rising stars in the field that are looking to disrupt the current DEX model: